Ministry of Social Security (North Korea): History

 The ministry was first created as the Political Security Bureau (Korean: 정치보안국) on November 19, 1945.
 The bureau became a subordinate to the Ministry of Internal Affairs in September 1948.

 The bureau became a separate ministry known as the Ministry of Social Security (Korean: 사회안전성) in May 1951.
 However, the ministry was later merged back with the Ministry of Internal Affairs in October 1952.

 The Ministry of Social Security was re-established in October 1962 after splitting from the Ministry of Internal Affairs.
 It became the Social Security Department (Korean: 사회안전부) in December 1972.
 The department was a subordinate to the Administration Council.
 In April 1982, the department was split from the Administration Council but was later returned to its control in December 1986.

 The department was renamed back to the Ministry of Social Security in September 1998 and became subordinate to the Cabinet.
 In April 2000, the name of the ministry was changed to Ministry of People's Security (Korean: 인민보안성).

 In April 2010, the ministry became the People's Security Department (Korean: 인민보안부) and was transferred to the control of the National Defence Commission.

 In 2016, the department was renamed back to the Ministry of People's Security and became subordinate to the State Affairs Commission.

 In May 2020, it was changed back to the Ministry of Social Security.

-In 2023, the Ministry of State Security referred itself as Saeng-Gaggyeongchal, which translates in Korean as the Thought Police.